Prevent unauthorized redistribution with automatic protection and prompt users to get your app on Google Play

 6. Follow the instructions on the Create custom store listing page and click Save.

-Alternatively, you can create the custom store listings for integrity protection dialogs directly from Custom store listings page:
+Alternatively, you can create the custom store listings for automatic protection prompts directly from Custom store listings page:

 1. Open Play Console and go to the Custom store listings page (Grow users > Custom Store Listings).